Max Bracero

 About

 Max Bracero is an experienced sexual harassment and employment law attorney at Phillips & Associates PLLC.
 Mr. Bracero is a passionate litigator who believes strongly in civil rights and fairness in the workplace.
 He has litigated numerous cases in federal and state court, as well as arbitrations, and regularly represents employees in cases involving discrimination and retaliation claims under Title VII, the New York State Human Rights Law, the New York City Human Rights Law, and New York’s Whistle Blower statute.
-In addition, Mr. Bracero has extensive experience resolving cases prior to litigation where he regularly participates in mediation and other forms of alternative dispute resolution to achieve the best results for her clients.
+In addition, Mr. Bracero has extensive experience resolving cases prior to litigation where he regularly participates in mediation and other forms of alternative dispute resolution to achieve the best results for his clients.

 Because of his extraordinary results for his clients, Mr. Bracero was selected by Super Lawyers as a “Rising Star” in 2023.
 Some of his other notable results include a $534,000 settlement on behalf of a client in a sexual harassment case, a $180,000 settlement on behalf of law firm executive who was wrongfully terminated after engaging in whistle-blowing activity, successfully defeating a Motion to Dismiss in Federal Court, and helping secure a $325,000 settlement in a case that resolved on the first day of trial.